 Likely as a teenager, Timothy was drafted from the nondescript crowd of new believers in Lystra.
 Originally from an interfaith family, he was eventually circumcised, deputized, and placed into service alongside the Apostle to the Gentiles—Paul.
-The New Testament is infused with his name as an eyewitness of everything that happened after Acts 15.
+The New Testament is infused with his name as an eyewitness of all that happened after Acts 15.

 Every pastor will tell you ministry takes a great deal of patience and wisdom.
 Young men typically lack both.
 So Paul gave Timothy some insights.
 We can draw four keys to overcoming youth and inexperience in ministry from 1 Timothy 5:1-2.